SHA-2 SSL Certificates

 We decided to provide this support page to educate our customers on the subject.
 However, you unlikely need to worry about the certificates purchased with DNSimple.

-DNSimple traditionally offered Comodo and RapidSSL certificates.
-On September 11th, 2014, we switched our system to offer Comodo certificates only.
+DNSimple traditionally offered Sectigo and RapidSSL certificates.
+On September 11th, 2014, we switched our system to offer Sectigo certificates only.

 - Every wildcard certificate purchased from August/September 2014 and every certificate purchased from September 11th, 2014 is now hashed with SHA-2